-If you opt for a traditional bridge, Dr. Demille or Dr. MacKay will need to reshape the adjacent—or abutment—teeth.
+If you opt for a traditional bridge, Dr. Chris DeMille or Dr. Parker DeMille will need to reshape the adjacent—or abutment—teeth.
 Your dentist will administer local anesthesia, and he will use conservative techniques to preserve as much of your teeth as possible.
 After the abutment teeth have been reshaped, your dentist will take impressions of your teeth and gums to ensure your prosthetic fits as securely and comfortably as possible.
 If your bridge is between one and three units long, we will typically use our CEREC® milling machine to fabricate the restoration.
 This digital scanner can capture virtual, 3-D impressions more accurately than a manually created model.
 With these impressions, the milling machine can carve your bridge from a single block of natural-looking porcelain.
 Thus, we can often design and place your restoration in a single appointment.

 If you decide to receive an implant-supported bridge, your dentist will first need to perform implant surgery.
 Your practitioner can place traditional or mini posts in areas where they will have the greatest amount of support.
 Following a four- to six-month healing period, your dentist can secure your permanent restoration in place.

 The Benefits of Dental Bridges

 Dental bridges can transform your appearance and overall quality of life.
 They offer many important benefits: